Red Empress African Cichlid

 Number 2 – Know your species

 Know what species you’re buying before you buy it.
-Even if you stick with separating the Genus, there are more than 1,000 species of African Cichlids in lake Malawi.
+Even if you stick with separating the Genus, there are more than 1,000 species of African Cichlids in Lake Malawi.
 Ranging from peaceful temperament to very aggressive.

 So after deciding what genus you want to keep, (Peacock, Haps, or Mbuna, or some mixture of the three) you still have to research the species.
-Don’t make the common mistake of just picking the pretty looking fish and throwing them together.
+Don’t make the common mistake of just picking the pretty-looking fish and throwing them together.

 Even though we’ve all probably done that at some point and just hoped for the best.
-But if you don’t take this advise, you’ll have to learn the hard way, just like the rest of us.
+But if you don’t take this advice, you’ll have to learn the hard way, just like the rest of us.

 (Can African Cichlids live with Oscars?)